newcontext-oss/kitchen-terraform/source/documentation/driver.html.md

 #### Initializing the Terraform Working Directory

-The driver initializes the working directory by running a command like the following example, where the variable options are controlled by configuration
+The driver initializes the working directory by running a command like the following example, where the options are controlled by configuration attributes:
-attributes:

 ~~~
 terraform init \